 For clarity’s sake, in this article, I’m going to be talking exclusively about straight barbells – not specialty bars such as hex/trap bars, EZ bars, or the like.
 Here’s what I’ll cover…

-- Barbell Breakdown – the differences in barbell types
+- Barbell Breakdown – Olympic barbell vs standard barbell

 - Barbell technical information

 - Knurling – What, Where, Why?

 - How can you tell the difference between barbell types?

 - Why would you need a specialist olympic barbell?

 - Why would you need a standard barbell?